Tom Cotton: Abortion and related issues

-In June 2013, Cotton voted in favor of the Pain-Capable Unborn Child Protection Act, a bill to ban abortion after 20 or more weeks following fertilization.
+In June 2013, Cotton voted for the Pain-Capable Unborn Child Protection Act, a bill to ban abortion after 20 or more weeks following fertilization.
 He has said that Roe v.
 Wade and Planned Parenthood v.
 Casey were "wrongly decided as a constitutional matter" and that the legality of abortion should be up to politicians in the individual states.
 He was one of 183 co-sponsors of the version of the Title X Abortion Provider Prohibition Act introduced in 2013.
 After Roe v.
 Wade was overturned in June 2022, Cotton called Roe a "tragic mistake" that had been "corrected" and said he "highly commends the millions of Americans who toiled for years to achieve this great victory for unborn life and self-government.”

 Cotton has said, "I oppose the destruction of human embryos to conduct stem-cell research and all forms of human cloning."

 Student loans

 In August 2013, Cotton voted against the Bipartisan Student Loan Certainty Act of 2013, which sets interest rates on student loans to the 10-year Treasury note plus a varying markup for undergraduate and graduate students.
-He preferred a solution that ended what he called the "federal-government monopoly on the student-lending business", referring to the provision of the Patient Protection and Affordable Care Act that changed the way the federal government makes student loans.
+He preferred a solution that ended what he called the "federal-government monopoly on the student-lending business", referring to the provision of the Affordable Care Act that changed the way the federal government makes student loans.